And the Night A Gay Man Saved My Life

 Life Is A Dance Floor

 I recall one night telling the group that when I was a wee girl, I so wanted to be a dancer.
-So, I was beyond excited when a dance school opened in the town.
-When I asked if I could join, the family told me “you can’t be a dancer, your too heavy (I was six and like a bean pole, not that that matters) and that was that confidence destroyed.
+And how excited I was when a dance school opened in the town.
+When I asked if I could join, the family told me “you can’t be a dancer, your too heavy (I was six and like a bean pole, not that that matters) and that was that.
 But in time, the club scene found me, and it became my escape; by dancing, I was both lost and found.
 That night, as I was striking a pose, a friend turned to me and shouted over the music “look whose fucking dancing now, girl.”

 Making up for lost time, I spent the next three years kicking the arse out of it and making memories.
 I am listening to my Friday night prescription of Graeme Park’s, Long Live House Radio.
 He’s playing the dished version of I Was A Male Stripper In A Go Go Bar.
 And as I type, flashback to Love Child with Tall Paul and Faithless.
 Both times, me and Cammy up on stage, giving it large with the backing dancers.